What do you do for a living?

 and math quick references.

-Travel guides for such places as L.A., Chicago, London, Italy, Israel,
+Travel guides (all used in location) for such places as L.A., Chicago, London, Italy, Israel,

 Copies of the Literary Review of Canada, which I design.